ironclock/Interactive-Lab-Hub/Lab 5/README.md

 **Ideation**
 1. E-cig/Vape recognizer - this model would recognize gestures that people who e-cig inconspicuously make
 2. Calorie counter - this model would look at a food item and tell the user whether it's a healthy option or not
 3. Watering the "Plants" - this model would recognize whether a plant needs to be watered according to leaf health and would spray the plant with water accordingly

+We had initially started teaching the model based on healthy and unhealthy leaf datasets.
+We started with using 150 images per class but then saw that the set needed to be enlarged for the model to recognize and classify...
+When we added additional data, the model was able to discern between healthy and unhealthy leaves, but was not able to use it's knowledge to identify healthy/unhealthy _plants_.
+When we hit this roadblock we started looking for healthy/unhealthy plant datasets...
+Initially we could not find a proper dataset so were going to pivot.
+Our pivoted idea was to train the models on house-plants and cacti.
+When the camera would identify a house-plant it would pray water and when it would identify a cactus, it wouldnt spray anything.
+In search of a houseplant dataset we found a perfect dataset for our initial healthy/unhealthy plant idea :)

+Our dataset is from Kaggle: "Healthy and Wilted Houseplant Images" created by RUSSELL CHAN, https://www.kaggle.com/datasets/russellchan/healthy-and-wilted-houseplant-images
+The data includes:
+1. 450 images of healthy plants
+2. 450 images of wilted plants

 ### Part C
 ### Test the interaction prototype